-5) Erase data from Evidence drive - using DoD (ECE, E), Security Erase, Enhanced Security, or Sanitize erase protocols.
+5) Erase data from Evidence drive - using DoD (ECE, E), Security Erase, Enhanced Security, Sanitize Erase protocols, NVMe-Format Secure Erase.

-6) View the data directly on the Ubuntu Desktop screen.
+6) View the captured data directly on the Ubuntu Desktop screen.

 7) Encrypt the data while capturing (using the AES256 engine).

-8) HASH the data while capturing – run all the three, SHA-1, SHA-2, and MD5 HASH engines, at the same time.
+8) HASH the data while capturing – run all the four MD5, SHA-1, SHA-2, and SHA-512 HASH engines simultaneously.

-9) Run a quick Keyword Search on the Suspect drive prior to capture.
+9) Run a quick Keyword Search on the Suspect drive before capture.

 10) Run Multiple Cellphone/Tablets data Extraction and Analysis using a third-party application on the Windows 10 side.

-11) Run Forensic Triage application using a third-party application on the Windows 10 side, prepare Forensic Triage keys, and view the captured targeted data.
+11) Run a Forensic Triage application to capture and view targeted data.

-12) Run a full Forensic Analysis application like Encase/Nuix/FTK.
+12) Run a full Forensic Analysis application like Encase/Nuix/FTK/Axion.